isomerpages/mlaw-corp/news/press-releases/_posts/2016-10-21-public-consultation-open-for-feedback-on-proposed-changes-to-Singapore-debt-restructuring-framework.md

 **Background**

+{:start="5"}
 5. In June 2014, MinLaw broadly accepted the recommendations of the Insolvency Law Review Committee (ILRC), which sought to holistically update Singapore’s corporate insolvency and bankruptcy laws.

+{:start="6"}
 6. Building on the work of the ILRC, the Committee to Strengthen Singapore as an International Centre for Debt Restructuring (Restructuring Committee) made recommendations to enhance Singapore’s attractiveness as a venue to conduct an international debt restructuring.
 MinLaw broadly accepted its recommendations in July 2016.

+{:start="7"}
 7. In view of the complexity and volume of legislative amendments required to fully implement the relevant recommendations of both the ILRC and the Restructuring Committee, MinLaw is taking a phased approach to implementation.

 **Invitation for feedback**

+{:start="8"}
-8. Interested parties may view the public consultation paper online [here]() and submit feedback in electronic or hard copy form via either of the following:
+8. Interested parties may view the public consultation paper online [here](/news/public-consultations/public-consultation-on-proposed-amendments-to-the-companies-act-) and submit feedback in electronic or hard copy form via either of the following: